The Turkey Real Estate Guide: How to Purchase a Property in Turkey

 In other words, no buyer will want a property with outstanding property tax debt.

-The Challenges of Buying Turkish Real Estate
+The Challenges of Buying Property in Turkey

-Everything comes with its challenges.
-The main one for buying real estate in Turkey is that there are so many developers that are good in sales and so many websites that do a great marketing job.
+The main obstacle to buying real estate in Turkey is that there are so many developers who are skilled at sales and so many websites that do a great job of marketing.

-The sweet-talking developers and the great looking websites sell to foreigners from the UK, the US, Germany and plenty of others.
-They get you in on a ‘great deal,’ which isn’t a great deal at all.
+The sweet-talking developers and the great-looking websites sell to foreigners from the UK, the US, Germany and plenty of others.
+They get you in on a ‘great deal’, which isn’t a great deal at all.

 You need to get on the ground and check out the actual inventory of properties.
 Only then can you be sure you’re getting amazing prices.

-Selling Your Turkish Real Estate
+Selling Your Real Estate Investment in Turkey

-Based on our research here at Nomad Capitalist, now is a great time to invest in real estate in Turkey.
-However, there will come a time when you’ll want to sell your property.
+Based on Nomad Capitalist’s research, now is a great time to invest in real estate in Turkey.

 Remember the real estate agent commission we talked about before?
 It’s 4%, split between the buyer and the seller.